esadakman/clockReact-react/README.md

 ## Description

 - For understanding useState hooks and components i made a simple StopWatch app.
-It has only three features which is play, pause and reset.
+It has only three features which are play, pause and reset.

 ## Project Link